oils-for-unix/oils.vim/doc/stage2.md

 ### YSH Keywords

-We also have to recognize **keywords** before we recognize expressions:
+We also have to recognize **keywords** before we recognize expressions.
+These keywords are all treated similarly:

-- The `call` and `=` keywords are followed by expressions.
-- `proc` and `func` are followed by a name, then parameter lists.
+    call =                      # followed by a RHS expression var const setvar setglobal  # followed by a LHS and RHS expression proc func                   # followed by a name, then a parameter list
-- TODO: `var const setvar setglobal` should also be followed by expressions

 ## Notes